 and Karl Hartl’s F.P.1 Doesn't Answer

-The posters were designed by the best graphic designers of their time; artists such as Robert L. Leonard, Theo Matejko, Josef Fenneker, Werner Graul, Heinz Schulz-Neudamm, and Peter Pewas.
-Their works, like the films they promote, were influenced by the contemporary 1920s styles of Expressionism and Neue Sachlichkeit.
-Following the takeover of power by the National Socialists in 1933, the state gradually began to exert control over the entire German film industry.
+For their advertising campaigns, UFA commissioned some of the best graphic designers of the time – artists such as, Theo Matejko, Josef Fenneker, Werner Graul, Robert L. Leonard, and Peter Pewas.
+Their illustrative works, like the films being promoted, were deeply influenced by the contemporary 1920s artistic movements of Expressionism and Neue Sachlichkeit.

 While in Washington, this exhibition will be accompanied by screenings of two films from the exhibition in order to further contend with the depth of women’s roles in the cinema of the 1920s and 30s: